dotlang/language/doc/RFE.md

 What should happen when we send-to/receive-from a closed channel?
 Proposal: `invoke` keyword returns a channel object which can be used to send/receive data to that thread.
 Proposal: we can have two pipes for each direction instead of bi-dir pipe.
 One pipe for send, one for receive.
+Proposa: `invoke` will also accept pipe for read and write for the thread.

 ? - We can prevent index out of bounds error by defining sequences as cricular.

-idea: select can accept a sequence of channels.
+? - idea: select can accept a sequence of channels.